Nintendo Wi-Fi Connection: Check Mii Out Channel

-The Check Mii Out Channel (also known as the Mii Contest Channel and the WatchMii Channel), was a channel that allowed players to share their Miis and enter them into popularity contests.
+The Check Mii Out Channel (also known as the Mii Contest Channel and the WatchMii Channel) was a channel that allowed players to share their Miis and enter them into popularity contests.
 It was first available on November 11, 2007.
 It was available free to download from the Wii Channels section of the Wii Shop Channel.

 Users could post their own Miis in the Posting Plaza, or import other user-submitted Miis to their own personal Mii Parade.
 Each submitted Mii was assigned a 12-digit entry number to aid in searching.
 Submitted Miis were given 2 initials by their creator and a notable skill/talent to aid in sorting.

 In the Contests section, players could submit their own Miis to compete in contests to best fit a certain description (e.g. Mario without his cap).
 After the time period for sending a Mii has expired, the user had the choice of voting for three Miis featured on the judging panel, with ten random Miis being shown at a time.
 Once the judging period is over, the results of the contest could be viewed.
 Their selection and/or submission's popularity in comparison to others was displayed, as well as the winning Mii and user.

 The Check Mii Out Channel sent messages to the Wii Message Board concerning recent contests.
 Participants in certain contests could add their user and submitted Mii to a photo with a background related to the contest theme.
 This picture could then be sent to the Wii Message Board.
 The Check Mii Out Channel was shut down on June 28, 2013, as with Wiiconnect24.

 Television Friend Channel

-The Television Friend Channel allowed users to check what programs are on the television.
+The Television Friend Channel allowed users to check what programs were on the television.
 Content was provided by Guide Plus.
 A "stamp" feature allowed users to mark programs of interest with a Mii-themed stamp.
 If an e-mail address or mobile phone number was registered in the address book, the channel could send out an alert 30 minutes prior to the start of the selected program.
 The channel tracked the stamps of all Wii users and allowed users to rate programs on a five-star scale.
 Additionally, when the channel is active, the Wii Remote could be used to change the TV's volume and channel so that users could tune into their shows by way of the channel.
 The Television Friend Channel launched in Japan on March 4, 2008, and was discontinued on July 24, 2011, due to the shutdown of analog television broadcasts in Japan.
-It didn’t launch outside of Japan, as most countries, unlike Japan, have a guide built into set-top boxes and/or TVs.
+It did not launch outside Japan, as most countries, unlike Japan, have a guide built into set-top boxes and/or TVs.